wcrichter/pharma-student-api/readme.md

 ### view medication forms list

-- `GET /medications/forms` - returns a unique list of forms for all medications - call to dal's getUniqueForms()
+- (done) `GET /medications/forms` - returns a unique list of forms for all medications - call to dal's getUniqueForms()

 ### view single medication detail